 - Draw up a schedule.
 When you go on holiday there is a start date and an end date to it, so set a start date and an end date for your staycation.
 In between, fill up your schedule with fun and interesting activities on your deck or patio for you, your friends and family to enjoy.

 - Set a budget.
-If you plan on doing things other than just sit around your deck or pergola then you expect to be spending a bit of cash.
+If you plan on doing things other than just sitting around your deck or pergola then you expect to be spending a bit of cash.
 The beauty of drawing up a staycation plan is that you can project what to spend on and how much to spend.

 Prepare Your Patio